 What does this look like in our everyday lives?

-Biblical teaching – As we are renewed in our minds through Biblical and relevant teaching and study of the Word, we are able to discern, obey, practice God’s instruction in our daily lives.
+Biblical teaching – As our minds are renewed through Biblical and relevant teaching and study of the Word, we are able to discern, obey, and practice God’s instruction in our daily lives.

 Holy Spirit Ministry – We rely on the Holy Spirit to do His work and ministry in every aspect of our lives.